-Halloween is my absolute favourite time of year, so naturally I have a section of my Bucket List devised solely for Halloween.
+Halloween is my absolute favourite time of year, so naturally, I have a section of my Bucket List devised solely for Halloween.
 One side for costumes and the other for things to do and places to see that are related to Halloween before I die.
-I’m not going to share the costumes here, however what I will say, is that I’m determined to dress up as my favourite spooky chacaters, while still having a green Halloween.
-These five things on my Halloween bucket list are mostly in Ameira, with a few things set at home.
-Although Halloween and the traditions usch as pumpkin carving originated right here in Ireland, America seems to go all out for spooky season which Iove!
+I’m not going to share the costumes here, however, what I will say, is that I’m determined to dress up as my favourite spooky characters, while still having a green Halloween.
+These five things on my Halloween bucket list are mostly in America, with a few things set at home.
+Although Halloween and the traditions such as pumpkin carving originated right here in Ireland, America seems to go all out for spooky season which Iove!

-Here’s are five things you (and I) have to do for Halloween before you die:
+Here are some Halloween things to do before you die:

-Halloween is busy season for Salem, so I wouldn’t mind going at a different time of year, so long as the witchy attractions are still open.
-I live everyday like it’s Halloween, so it’s always spoopy season.
+Halloween is a busy season for Salem, so I wouldn’t mind going at a different time of year, so long as the witchy attractions are still open.
+I live every day like it’s Halloween, so it’s always spoopy season.

 I adore Halloween Town, it’s always been a childhood favourite movie so imagine my excitement when I discovered that Oregon reconstructs the set every year.
 There are Halloween celebrations every weekend of October and a ceremony to light the Great Pumpkin in the city plaza.
 This year Kimberly J. Brown, who played Marnie, came to the Spirit of Halloween Festival.
 I’m not gonna lie, I was willing to sell my soul to go.